 GLOBAL MARKETS-Asia shares edge up, sentiment fragile on China growth fears

-HONG KONG, April 26 (Reuters) - Asian shares were cautiously higher on Tuesday after a late revival on Wall street, though global growth fears stoked by China’s stringent COVID-19 curbs and an expected streak of aggressive Federal Reserve tightening sapped risk appetite.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ticked up 0.8%, helped by China’s blue chip index .CSI300 adding 0.33%, after its worst day in two years on Monday.
-Hong Kong’s benchmark Hang Seng Index .HSI also bounced 0.6%.
+By 0450 GMT, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ticked up 1.1%, helped by China's blue chip index .CSI300 adding 1.4%, after its worst day in two years on Monday.
+Hong Kong's benchmark Hang Seng Index .HSI bounced 1.9%.

-Yet sentiment remained fragile, after Twitter Inc TWTR.N, TWTR.K shares rose on news that Elon Musk, the world's richest person, clinked a deal to pay $44 billion cash for the social media platform populated by millions of users and global leaders.
+The tech sector .HSTECH rallied 5.3%, boosted by mega firms such as Tencent Holdings 0700.HK and Alibaba Group BABA.K.
+News that Elon Musk, the world's richest man, had clinched a deal to buy Twitter TWTR.N for $44 billion cash also underpinned sentiment.

-The nervousness about China's economic slowdown hit Australian shares in early trade, with the local benchmark down 1.78%, hurt particularly by declines in miners .AXMN.
+The nervousness about China's economic slowdown, however, hit Australian shares, with the local benchmark down 2% by early afternoon, hurt particularly by declines in miners .AXJO.

-The stringent lockdown in China, and its proliferation as cases spread to other big cities like Beijing, is weighing on the economic growth outlook and investment sentiment, said Manishi Raychaudhuri, Asia-Pacific equity strategist at BNP Paribas.
+The lockdown in Shanghai, and the spread of cases in other big cities like Beijing, is weighing on the growth outlook for the world's No.2 economy and investment sentiment, said Manishi Raychaudhuri, Asia-Pacific equity strategist at BNP Paribas.

-“If the lockdown situation persists for longer," it impact China's economy significantly and "also have an impact on the supply chains across the world,” he said.
+"If the lockdown situation persists for longer", it will impact China's economy significantly and "also have an impact on the supply chains across the world", he said.

-On top of the China lockdown worries, markets have also been fretting that an aggressive pace of Fed tightening could derail the global economy, which has only just started to recover from the COVID-19 pandemic hit.
+Markets have also been fretting that an aggressive pace of tightening by the U.S. Fed could derail the global economy, which has only just started to recover from the pandemic.

 The Fed is expected to raise rates by a half a percentage point at each of its next two meetings.
 FEDWATCH

-Lockdown in China’s financial hub Shanghai has dragged into a fourth week, as authorities stick to their “dynamic zero-Covid” policy to combat the latest outbreak of Omicron cases.
+Lockdown in China's financial hub has dragged into a fourth week, as authorities stick to their "dynamic zero-COVID" policy to combat the latest outbreak of Omicron cases.

 In currency markets, the dollar was in fine fettle on safe-haven demand.
-China's offshore yuan CNH= was steadier in early trading, at 6.5564 per dollar after the People's Bank of China said late on Monday it would cut the amount of foreign exchange banks must hold as reserves.
+China's offshore yuan CNH= was steadier, at 6.5558 per dollar after the People's Bank of China said late on Monday it would cut the amount of foreign exchange banks must hold as reserves.

 That helped it recover from a year-low of 6.609 per dollar on Monday, hurt by fears about China's economic growth.